Artificial Intelligence course structure

 You’ll learn to:

-• Distinguish between different formulations of supervised and reinforcement machine learning
+• Distinguish between different formulations of the machine learning challenge such as supervised and reinforcement learning

-• Understand the strengths and limitations of a wide range of machine learning techniques
+• Demonstrate understanding of a wide range of machine learning techniques, their strengths, and their limitations

-• Write code in a relevant programming language and employ software libraries to solve problems in machine learning
+• Write code in a relevant programming language (e.g. Python) and employ software libraries to solve problems in machine learning

 Artificial Intelligence as a Social and Political Practice (10 credits)